juagargi/scion/doc/ColibriDesign.rst

    the response, only for ``C=1`` (segment reservations are always ``C=1,S=1``).
 These MACs are stored alongside with the HopFields in the DB for this reservation, and the setup finishes.
 #.
-If the response was successful and the reservation is of type down-segment,
+If the response was successful and the segment reservation is of type
-   the reservation initiator (which is the requester) will inform the reservation origin (which is the core AS) with the HopFields and MACs necessary to send packets from there to here.
+   down-segment (checkeable in the service via the COLIBRI store), the reservation initiator (which is the requester) will inform the reservation origin (which is the core AS) with the HopFields and MACs necessary to send packets from there to here.